-Use Integrate Zoner Photo Studio into Windows to show items for quickly launching Zoner Photo Studio and Zoner Editor in the right-click menu that appears when you right-click a file in most places in Windows.
+Use Integrate Zoner Photo Studio into Windows to set whether or not items for launching Zoner Photo Studio are shown in the right-click menus in Windows for files of supported types.
+You must have administrator rights to change this setting.